top of page

 3.2 Regular Season Format

-Both leagues will play a 7 week round robin within their respective division.
-Upon conclusion of regular season, teams will compete in a gauntlet for playoff consideration (below).
+Both leagues will play a 7-week round robin (Pending overall number of teams) within their respective division.
+Upon conclusion of the regular season, teams will be slotted into seeds based upon the below playoff format and League Tiebreakers outlined in 3.4

 3.3 Playoff Format